johny77g/nuBuilder4-cloner/README.md

 - **cloner_without_objects**
   - (Optional) If set to "1", clone only the form without its objects.
 - **cloner_dump**
-  - (Optional) If set to "1", dump the SQL statements in the browser window instead of executing them
+  - (Optional) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them
 - **cloner_open_new_form**
   - (Optional) If set to "1", the new/destination form is not shown after the cloning